-The Company currently manages its capital structure and makes adjustments to it based on cash resources expected to be available to the Company, in order to support the planned exploration of mineral property interests.
+The Company currently manages its capital structure, consisting of components of equity, and makes adjustments to it based on cash resources expected to be available to the Company, in order to support the planned exploration of mineral property interests.
 Management has not established a quantitative capital structure, but reviews on a regular basis the capital requirements of the Company relative to the stage of development of the business entity and mineral property interest and market conditions.

-The Company currently is dependent on externally provided equity financing to fund its exploration activities.
-In order to carry out planned exploration and fund administrative costs, the Company will concentrate its capital plans to raise additional amounts as needed through equity placements.
+The Company currently is dependent on externally provided equity financing to fund its exploration activities and construction of its vanadium electroyte production facilities.
+In order to carry out planned exploration, production and fund administrative costs, the Company will concentrate its capital plans to raise additional amounts as needed through equity placements.
 Management reviews the capital management approach on an ongoing basis and believes that this approach is reasonable given the current state of financial markets and the exploration industry.
 In the case of uncertainty over the ability to raise funds in current or future economic conditions, the Company would manage capital by minimizing ongoing expenses.

-Other than circumstances arising from the global financial markets, there were no changes in the Company's approach to capital management for the year ended October 31, 2022, compared to the year ended October 31, 2021.
+Other than circumstances arising from the global financial markets, there were no changes in the Company's approach to capital management for the year ended October 31, 2023, compared to the year ended October 31, 2022.
 The Company is not subject to externally imposed capital requirements.